sonmez-hakan/hackerrank/README.md

 # HackerRank Solutions

 This repository is mostly PHP solutions of HackerRank Questions.
-But there are also some C# and Java solutions.
+However, there are some C# and a few Java solutions.

 - ## Preparation Kits
     - 1 Week Preparation Kit (18 / 21)